-"Activity" An activity listed in Part 2 of Schedule 1 to the EP Regulations which will form part of an EP installation or be a mobile plant used in this Permit save to the extent they are explicitly defined in this Permit
+An activity listed in Part 2 of Schedule 1 to the EP Regulations which will form part of an EP "Activity"

+installation or be a mobile plant

-"The EPR / EP Regulation"
+"The FPR / FP Regulation"

 Means the Environmental Permitting (England and Wales) Regulations 2016 S.I.
 2016 No.1154 (as amended) and words and expressions defined in the EPR shall have the same meanings when used in this Permit save to the extent they are explicitly defined in this Permit.